TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Source/docs/README.md

     app.listen(80, () => console.log("Server is running on Port 80, visit http://localhost:80/ or http://127.0.0.1:80 to access your website") );
 ```

-2. Run the builtin webserver.
+2. Run the built-in webserver.

 ```bash
     node index.js
 ```

-3. Visit your website and look at the souce in developer tools to see how the page has rendered.
+3. Visit your website and look at the source in developer tools to see how the page has been rendered.

 ---

 ### Query your SQL database and migrate the data for the frontend

 >[!NOTE]
 > From here students have two choices, they can use their existing Python skills or new JS skills.
-Either way students will be querying a table in data_source.db and then constructing a JSON file that will be pushed to the frontend ready for rending by a frontend JS script.
+Either way, students will be querying a table in data_source.db and then constructing a JSON file that will be pushed to the frontend, ready for rending by a frontend JS script.
-> If you choose the JS method, you may want to refer to the Python method in the future as a helpful way to have more complex Python programs in the backend and create a simple responsive GUI using HTML/CSS/JS.
+> If you choose the JS method, you should refer to the Python method in the future as a helpful way to have more complex Python programs in the backend and create a simple responsive GUI using HTML/CSS/JS.

 #### Why JSON?
 [JSON (JavaScript Object Notation)](https://www.json.org/json-en.html) is a lightweight data-interchange format.
 It is easy for humans to read and write.
 It is easy for machines to parse and generate.
 It is also very secure and the worflow used in this application ensures data integrity of the backend.

-### Choose your backend implementaion language:
+### Choose your backend implementation language:

 <details>
     <summary><h3 style="display:inline">I want to use Python</h3></summary>